V-TERM/cs7641_census_project/index.md

 Future works can contribute to locating the major factors which result in shift in the political environment.

 ## References
-<a id="1">[1]</a> US census data
+<a id="1">[1]</a> United States Census.
+"Decennial Census P.L.
+94-171 Redistricting Data."
+Retrieved from https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html.

 <a id="2">[2]</a>
 Caballero, Michael.
 "Predicting the 2020 US Presidential Election with Twitter." arXiv preprint arXiv:2107.09640 (2021).
+Retrieved from https://arxiv.org/abs/2107.09640.

 <a id="3">[3]</a>
 Colladon, Andrea Fronzetti.
 "Forecasting election results by studying brand importance in online news."
 International Journal of Forecasting 36.2 (2020): 414-427.
+Retrieved from https://arxiv.org/abs/2105.05762.

 <a id="4">[4]</a>
 Sethi, Rajiv, et al. "Models, Markets, and the Forecasting of Elections." arXiv preprint arXiv:2102.04936 (2021).
+Retrieved from https://arxiv.org/abs/2102.04936.

 <a id="5">[5]</a>
 Jolliffe, Ian T., and Jorge Cadima.
 "Principal component analysis: a review and recent developments."
 Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences 374.2065 (2016): 20150202.